 Scouts also can add wheels to their cars at the workshop, but McRae says doing so could cause problems.
 “If you get the car completely done, they’ll go home and play with it,” he says.
 “A lot can happen in a couple of weeks’ time.”

 Exum says the workshop has an added bonus: It reduces the number of dad-built cars in her pack’s derby.

 McRae agrees.
-“The idea is to get the boys familiar with the whole process,” he says.
+“The idea is to get the Scouts familiar with the whole process,” he says.
 “Maybe by the time they’re Webelos Scouts, they’ll take the block of wood and do it all themselves.
-It’s very rewarding to help out the boys, especially the ones who have never done it before and the families that just don’t have the means or the space to do it.”
+It’s very rewarding to help out the Scouts, especially the ones who have never done it before and the families that just don’t have the means or the space to do it.”